Chapter 1: The Arrow of Complexity

 1.6 The Structure of This Book

-Chapter 2 presents the evolutionary precedent in detail, tracing the parallel between cellular integration and human civilization across multiple species and scales.
+Chapter 2 presents the evolutionary precedent in detail, tracing the communication-complexity link across multiple species and scales.
 Chapter 3 introduces the Astrorganism hypothesis and its empirical foundations.
-Chapter 4 examines the implications for climate, governance, and technology.
-Chapter 5 addresses the most critical implication of all: the nature of the intelligence emerging from this process, and the profound consequences of how we choose to name it.
+Chapter 4 reframes the crises of our era through this lens: artificial intelligence, climate, conflict, economics, and states the stakes plainly.
+Chapter 5 presents an independent test: Google's Gemini Deep Research, given no framework, derives the same thesis from the scientific literature alone.
+Chapter 6 addresses the most critical implication of all: the nature of the intelligence emerging from this process, and the consequences of how we choose to name it.